buddhist-uni/buddhist-uni.github.io/_content/monographs/from-heart-and-hand-2_jayasaro.md

 tags:
   - metta
   - karma
-  - meditation
+  - thought
-  - hindrances
+  - buddhism
 year: 2019
-publisher: Panyaprateep Foundation
+publisher: "Panyaprateep Foundation"
-pages: "166"
+pages: 86
 ---

-Volume 2 of a collection of thoughts and insights from Ajahn Jayasaro.
+A collection of one-page Dhamma summaries handwritten daily by Ajahn Jayasaro "to all those with limited time at their disposal.